dylan-davidson/Core-Connect-4/Getting-Started.md

 ## Project Setup for Core Testing

-We have included a sample test suite to help you test your board.cpp and connect4.cpp functions.
+Since your core grade is directly related to how well each function is implemented, we **highly encourage** the use of a test suite just like you've done for previous projects and assignments.
+We have included a sample test suite to help you test your board.cpp functions.
+To setup your project for running the test suite, follow the same instructions as in the previous section [Project Setup for Core] except that instead of adding main.cpp to your project you will be test_board.cpp.

 ## Project Setup for Graphics